kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-Docker-vs-ContainerD.md

 | stats      | stats             | Display a live stream of container(s) resource usage statistics      | Column: NET/BLOCK I/O, PIDs         |
 | version    | version           | Show the runtime (Docker, ContainerD, or others) version information |                                     |

-So, since as I mentioned, `crictl` can be used to connect to any CRI compatible runtime, remember to set the right endpoint if you have multiple container runtimes configured, or if you want `crictl` to interact with a specific runtime, for example if you haven’t configured anything by default it’s going to connect to these sockets in this particular order, so it’s going to try and connect to Docker-shim first, then `containerd`, then CRI-O, then the CRI-dockerd – that’s kind of the order that it falls.
+So, since as I mentioned, `crictl` can be used to connect to any CRI compatible runtime, remember to set the right endpoint if you have multiple container runtimes configured, or if you want `crictl` to interact with a specific runtime, for example if you haven’t configured anything by default it’s going to connect to these sockets in this particular order, so it’s going to try and connect to dockershim first, then `containerd`, then CRI-O, then the CRI-dockerd – that’s kind of the order that it falls.
 But if you want to override that and set a specific endpoint, you use the –runtime-endpoint option with the `crictl` command line, or you could use the CONTAINER_RUNTIME_ENDPOINT environment variable.
 Set the environment variable to the right endpoint.

 ![](../../images/02-03-09.png)